piEsposito/blitz-bayesian-deep-learning/README.md

 ### It is also true that there is complexity-cost function differentiable along its variables

 It is known that the crossentropy loss (and MSE) are differentiable.
 Therefore if we prove that there is a complexity-cost function that is differentiable, we can leave it to our framework take the derivatives and compute the gradients on the optimization step.

+**The complexity cost is calculated, on the feedforward operation, by each of the Bayesian Layers, (with the layers pre-defined-simpler apriori distribution and its empirical distribution).
+The sum of the complexity cost of each layer is summed to the loss.**

 As proposed in [Weight Uncertainty in Neural Networks paper](https://arxiv.org/abs/1505.05424), we can gather the complexity cost of a distribution by taking the [Kullback-Leibler Divergence](https://jhui.github.io/2017/01/05/Deep-learning-Information-theory/) from it to a much simpler distribution, and by making some approximation, we will can differentiate this function relative to its variables (the distributions):